L'Arche d'Oé, heritage center

 Famille Plus Montagne" label.

-"L'Arche d'Oé" ("Oé" means Aussois in local dialect) tells the story of the village through the written and oral testimonies of its inhabitants.
+"L'Arche d'Oé" ("Oé" means Aussois in local dialect) recounts the history of the village through the written and oral testimonies of its inhabitants.

 Each room in the house has been restored to its original function and layout.